 Sponsorship events are a great way to build your brand awareness and reach thousands of people.
 Aside from banners, flyers, and bottles, your brand name will be everywhere. sponsoring an event helps build your brand’s reach.

-It allows you to connect with consumers and build a brand reputation through an event that matches your interests and personality and will cement your image as a leader in the field and make attendees think of you like a more influential figure.
+It allows you to connect with consumers and build a brand reputation through an event that matches your interests and personality and will cement your image as a leader in the field and make attendees think of you as a more influential figure.

 Take a look at Red Bull.
 Without a brand awareness campaign, Red Bull would not be considered an energy drink.
 Instead, they took their marketing to the extreme by sponsoring extreme sporting events, such as cliff diving and motocross.